khshtwr/PYTHON-FIRST-PROJECT/README.md

-This is myn first ever python project !
+This is my first ever python project !